Tykerb Side Effects

 Applies to lapatinib: oral tablet

-Along with its needed effects, lapatinib (the active ingredient contained in Tykerb) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, lapatinib (the active ingredient contained in Tykerb) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking lapatinib:Less common
+If any of the following side effects occur while taking lapatinib, check with your doctor immediately:Less common

 - Difficult or labored breathing